Archive / Eggplant

-Kabayaki Eggplant
+Kabayaki Eggplant.

 Golden brown kabayaki eggplant glazed in dark sauce, garnished with green onions